-Syrian state media reports explosion in capital
+Syrian state media: Bombing targets checkpoint in capital

-DAMASCUS, Syria (AP) — Syrian state TV is reporting an explosion in a southern neighborhood of the capital, Damascus.
+DAMASCUS, Syria (AP) — A bombing in the Syrian capital on Sunday targeted a military checkpoint on a main highway during rush hour, state media reported.

-It says the Sunday morning blast, which happened during rush hour on the first working day of the week, appears to have been “a terrorist act.”
+There was no immediate word on casualties from the blast in the southern neighborhood of Qazaz, near the highway leading into central Damascus.
+State TV gave few details about the explosion, which happened on the first working day of the week, but said it appeared to have been “a terrorist act.”

-There was no immediate word on casualties in the southern neighborhood of Qazaz, near a main highway leading into central Damascus.
+State news agency SANA said the blast targeted a military checkpoint in the area, adding that nearby roads were closed.
+It added that a second attack in the same area was thwarted by security forces.

-State media say all roads leading to the scene of the blast have been closed.
+The Britain-based Syrian Observatory for Human Rights said the blast targeted a military intelligence department.

 Most Read Nation & World Stories